Reconciling Accounts 🔒

 The golden path

 - In the YNAB web app, click Reconcile Account at the top of your account register.

 - Is your bank’s balance from step one the same as the Cleared balance that YNAB is showing you?
 If it is, click Yes.
 You’re reconciled!

 - If the two balances do not match, click No and enter the balance from your bank’s records in the field provided.
 If the balance should be negative, include a negative indicator '-' before the amount.
 If the balance should be positive include a positive indicator '+' before the amount.
 The difference between the two balances is shown at the top of your account register.

-- If there are transactions that appear on your bank’s list but are not entered in YNAB or not marked cleared in YNAB, make sure they are entered and cleared.
+- Missing some transactions?
+If there are transactions that appear on your bank’s list but are not entered in YNAB or not marked cleared in YNAB, add those transactions and mark them as cleared.

 - If you have a transaction in your YNAB register that is not in your bank’s records at all, make sure it is not marked as cleared in YNAB.

 - Keep making adjustments like these until the blue bar at the top of your register displays the Finish Reconciliation button.
 Click there and you’re done!